Services

 5. Improve awareness and demand around new products or services

-If your organization is ready to launch, or has recently launched, a new product or service, aligning focus around promotion will be essential.
+If your organization is ready to launch a new product or service, promotion and demand generation will be essential.

 KPIs could pertain to social media or the number of requests or opportunities that sales have in the pipeline related to new products.